Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 You've done such a good job.

-I did have great pleasure scrolling through the uh Reddit thread for H1B visas and just looking at the ceiling, it was wonderful.
+I did have great pleasure scrolling through the Reddit thread for H-1B visas and just looking at the ceiling.

 Sophie.

-I do feel like a part of what is happening here is that in the past the left used cancel culture to get rid of their much more capable competition to get positions they otherwise never would have gotten because they're not qualified.
+I do feel like a part of what is happening here is that in the past, the left used cancel culture to get rid of that much more capable competition to get positions they otherwise never would have gotten because they're not qualified.

-And now all of these positions are filled by unqualified people, and their bosses are just itching for a reason to get rid of them.
+And now all of these positions are filled by unqualified people and their bosses are just itching for a reason to get rid of them that can't lead to a discrimination lawsuit.

 So yeah, I am very much not sorry.